Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-02-rust-and-webassembly-chapter-1.md

 Inside that, we are going to now run cargo and create our Rust project as a lib (so we consume the binary):

 `cargo new rust_text_editor --lib`

+## Next Steps

+Let's start building our RTE in the next chapter!
+[Click here to go to Chapter 2](https://wrinkleinthefabric.com/posts/rust-and-webassembly-chapter-2)